fredrkl/net-recap/records-explorer/README.md

 `Records explorer` explores the new feature of C# 9.0, Records.

 Records are reference types that provide synthesized methods to implement value equality.
-They are immutable and can be deconstructed.
+They are immutable per default and can be deconstructed.
 It is important to note that records are reference types, not value types.

 In C#, records are a reference type by default, which means they are stored on the heap.
 However, C# 9.0 introduced the concept of `record` types, which can be either reference types or value types.
 This project uses .net 8 which used the C# version 12.